ADVISING REQUEST

 We work with students across all fields of study from traditional lab work to creative arts projects.
 It's never too early to start talking your ideas and interests through with us.

-If you are interested in getting finding faculty to connect with, the best first step is to attend one of our Finding a Lab or Finding a Faculty Mentor Workshops.
+If you are interested in getting finding faculty to connect with, the best first step is to attend one of our Finding a Research Mentor workshops.
 Our individual meeting will be much more productive if you attend one of these workshops first.
-The schedule can be found here.
+Find the schedule and RSVP for a workshop.

 We don’t expect you to know how to get started in research, so we are here to help answer questions and support your journey.
 The goals of the Office of Undergraduate Research are two fold.
 First, if you are interested in getting started in research, we offer workshops and individual advising designed to help connect you with faculty.
 Second, if you want to apply to one of our many funding programs, we can help explain how programs work and help you prepare and revise application materials.